aniellodesanto/aniellodesanto.github.io/about.md

  </tr>
 </table>

-<p  style="text-align:justify">I am currently a Ph.D.candidate (fourth year) in the Linguistics Department at Stony Brook University.
+<p  style="text-align:justify">I am currently a Ph.D.candidate in the Linguistics Department at Stony Brook University.
 I am also an affiliated student in the Institute for Advanced Computational Science (<A HREF="https://www.iacs.stonybrook.edu/">IACS</A>), and  a member of the  <A HREF="http://compling.stonybrook.edu/">Computational Linguistics Lab</A>.
 My advisor is  <A HREF="http://thomasgraf.net/">Thomas Graf</A>.
+My expected graduation date is May 2020.
 </p>

 <h2>Research (in brief)</h2>

 <p  style="text-align:justify">
-My research lies at the intersection between mathematical, theoretical, and experimental linguistics.
+My research lies at the intersection between computational, theoretical, and experimental linguistics.
 Essentially, I believe that language as a cognitive faculty can be characterized in fundamentally computational terms.
 My work pivots around three central questions: What are the representational primitives underlying the language system?
 What are the essential computational processes of language processing?
 How do these components interact with core cognitive resources like memory?
 I approach these questions by drawing from different areas of theoretical computer science (in particular, formal languages and parsing theory), a  perspective that is multi-disciplinary at its core, and has allowed me to work on a variety of topics spanning phonology, morphology, semantics, and sentence processing.